How to Get Rid of Bloat Fast... And For Good

 How do I prevent bloating?

-You now know what to do if and when bloating strikes.
+Now you know what to do if and when bloating strikes.
 But it’s important to recognize there are certain foods and beverages that commonly trigger bloating.
-If you avoid them, there’s a good chance you can prevent the bloat from ever ruining your day again.
+If you avoid them, there’s a good chance you can prevent bloating from ruining your day ever again.

 What foods should I eliminate to prevent bloating?